 55. And lastly, 94% of learners in the LinkedIn Learning Report stated that they see career benefits after taking more time to learn.
 That alone is a huge motivator for many of us!

 We see online learning as the future.
 Like these 55 online learning statistics show, the industry has experienced an immense growth period in the last 20 years.
 More importantly, the market is not showing any signs of slowing down!
-In the right hands, these new engaging learning technologies can create a meaningful business impact.
+As such, in the right hands, these new engaging learning technologies can create a meaningful business impact.

 Want to learn more about how our learning technology solutions can improve your employee training and help you to achieve your organisational goals?
 Or perhaps you are after similar online learning success that these statistics manifest?